gwena/in-the-wild/README.md

 One-level-only platform game in Clojure(Script) using play-cljc.

-Help the Ninja, lost in the wild, collect the trophies :trophy: and avoid the skulls :skull:.
+Help the apprentice Ninja, lost in the wild, collect the hoverboard power-packs and avoid the skulls :skull:.

 ## Game Engine and Libraries